GeorgDangl/eeE-BIM-API/doc/repository-services-01/list_model_service.md

 **Resource URL** 	|*GET /eee-repos/{version}/{repository_name}/models* *eee-repos*			|Shorthand for eeEmbedded Repository Services *version*			|States version of the API to use, allowing multiple versions of API for upgrading.
-*repository_name*	|States which server repository to use.
+*repository_id*	    |States which server repository to use.
 If not given, the default repository will be used.
 If the repository does not exist, an error will be raised.

 JSON Schema not available (trivial)